Table of Contents:

-Of course, you don’t have to live a monastic lifestyle to be able to practice the core principles of minimalism.
+You don’t have to live a monastic lifestyle to be able to practice the core principles of minimalism.
 Many people find that simply reducing the number of things they own and rely on is enough to help them live with more joy and gratitude.

-Minimalism isn’t all about living on the bare minimum.
+|Minimalism isn’t all about living on the bare minimum.
 Check out our guide on how to declutter your life and become a minimalist — without giving up the things you love.

-Downsizing after you retire can help you live on a fixed budget, so that the money you gain from selling your home can be used to assist with your retirement income.
+Downsizing after you retire can help you live on a fixed budget so that the money you gain from selling your home can be used to assist with your retirement income.

-If your retirement coincides with a shift toward a snowbird lifestyle — traveling south or to warmer climes for the winter — then downsizing your home can make it easier to own and maintain two households through the seasons.
+If your retirement coincides with a shift toward a snowbird lifestyle — traveling south or to warmer climates for the winter — then downsizing your home can make it easier to own and maintain two households through the seasons.

 Downsizing isn’t for everyone, and even if it is, it may not be the right time for you.
 Here are a few situations where it might be smart to hold off on moving out.

-If your home is gaining value rapidly, it might be prudent to wait the market out before buying a smaller house.
+If your home is gaining value rapidly, it might be wise to wait the market out before buying a smaller house.
 Neighborhoods in newer areas of town often see homes appreciating in value at impressive rates, especially if there is a new development, investment in local public services and schools, or an influx of business to the area.
 Under these circumstances, it often makes sense to hold off until the price climb levels out, and then to sell your home when it’s worth more.